tracyewen/sqlancer/docs/PAPERS.md

 ## Detecting Optimization Bugs in Database Engines via Non-Optimizing Reference Engine Construction

 This paper describes NoREC, a metamorphic testing approach to detect optimization bugs, that is, logic bugs that affect the query optimizer.
-A preprint is available [here](https://arxiv.org/abs/2007.08292).
+* A preprint is available [here](https://arxiv.org/abs/2007.08292).
+* The paper in the ACM Digital Library is available [here]([here](https://arxiv.org/abs/2007.08292).

 ```
 @inproceedings{Rigger2020NoREC,